 If you end up driving to Universal Studios, regular parking is $26 a day while prime parking is $36.
 Prime parking just gets you closer to the entrance.
 If you’ve rented a car from Avis or Budget from their Orlando International Airport, you can get a complimentary upgrade to prime parking when paying for regular parking (a voucher is required).

 If you’re visiting after 6pm, free self-parking is available to all guests, but it’s not valid during Halloween Horror Nights.
+There’s also valet parking, but if you can afford that, you probably won’t care about the price.

 Keep in mind that Volcano Bay guests should also use the Universal Orlando parking garage.
 There’s a dedicated section for people headed to Volcano Bay so be sure to follow the signs.
 Once you’ve parked, there’s a free shuttle to the park entrance.